hxtree/galaxyops/README.md

 <h1 align="center">Cats Cradle :yarn:</h1>

-This monorepo contains numerous microservices and the platform as a service (PaaS) and the infrastructure as code (IaC) to build, test, and deploy them.
+This enterprise architected monorepo contains numerous microservices and the platform as a service (PaaS) and the infrastructure as code (IaC) to build, test, and deploy them.
 Although each package is maintained for **Cats Cradle**, a unreleased mobile role-playing game (RPG), many are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle) under a open-source software (OSS) license.